 Step 3 – Go Easy

 The whole point is to help you relax.
 Don’t push yourself to the point of physical pain.
-If you have back or knee issues, a raised bed or another surface can be a great help.
+If you have back or knee issues, a raised bed or another surface can greatly help.
 For indoor plants, a self-watering pot and higher tables can also be helpful.

 Step 4 – Pick Plants That Make You Happy

-The majority of Americans are lacking vitamin D, especially those living in the northern states.
+Most Americans lack vitamin D, especially those living in the northern states.
 Vitamin D primarily comes from the sun and does not penetrate glass.
 Going outside to garden provides exposure to Vitamin D. Be sure to wear sunscreen, hats, and sunglasses as appropriate for your needs.

 The gym certainly isn’t for everyone.
 Nor is running or any other workout you can name.
-Fortunately, the moving, bending, and digging required in gardening provide an excellent aerobic workout.
+Fortunately, the moving, bending, and digging required in gardening provide excellent aerobic exercise.

 Gardening is considered moderate exercise by the American Heart Association.
 In fact, gardening burns as many calories as you would working out at the gym.
 Digging, raking, and mowing are the best for burning calories, but they’re not the only ways to do so.